BPCJK/bpcjk.github.io/_pages/teaching.md

 nav_order: 4
 ---

-I firmly believe that teaching is a powerful tool for deepening one's own understanding of concepts.
+I firmly believe that teaching is a powerful tool for deepening one's comprehension of concepts.
 During my time at Caltech, I had the privilege of attending lectures delivered by exceptional instructors.
-Drawing from their teaching methodologies, I have strived to integrate their valuable insights into the classes where I serve as a teaching assistant.
+Drawing from their teaching methodologies, I have strived to integrate their valuable insights into the classes where I served as a teaching assistant.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">